top of page

 Learn How Many People Are Following Who You Are Watching

-From your master Following List, you can quickly see how many people are watching the same ancestors that you are monitoring.
+From your master Following List, you can quickly see how many people watch the same ancestors you monitor.

-You'll access these numbers using the same three dots beside an ancestor's name that you would use to add a label in the watch list.
+You'll access these numbers using the same three dots beside an ancestor's name that you would use to add a label to the watch list.

 BONUS TIP: Reduce Your Following List